A 74-year-old woman spent 27 years in prison for a murder she didn't commit. This week she was exonerated

 Prior to Brandi being picked up by the couple, she was living at the home of Rose Williams, Brandi's great-aunt.
 Brandi's mother was in Georgia at the time.

-Throughout that period, a Kentucky Department of Social Services worker had visited the home after receiving a report that Brandi had been abused.
+Throughout that period, a Kentucky Department of Social Services worker visited the home after receiving a report Brandi had been abused.

-Williams said Brandi's injuries were due to a playground mishap, and the investigation was closed.
+Williams explained Brandi's injuries Brandi were due to a playground mishap, and the investigation was closed.

 Clearing her name